 The village itself – which is 350km from the Portuguese capital Lisbon and 80km inland from Porto – has only just over 3000 inhabitants but the surrounding municipality brings the population up to 20,000 with steep mountains on either side of the nearby River Douro.

-As has become the custom in even-numbered years, the 2020 competition will be on a downhill course so while Great Britain’s Jacob Adkin and Switzerland’s Maude Mathys won in 2019 on a testing uphill course in Zermatt, Switzerland for an indicator of who might be considered the long-range contenders for the men's medals in Cinfaes it might be best to turn the clock back another 12 months to the last occasion a downhill race was staged.
+The 2021 competition will be on a downhill course so while Great Britain’s Jacob Adkin and Switzerland’s Maude Mathys won in 2019 on a testing uphill course in Zermatt, Switzerland for an indicator of who might be considered the long-range contenders for the men's medals in Cinfaes it might be best to turn the clock back another 12 months to the last occasion a downhill race was staged.

 "I knew I was running well but I didn't come in with any anticipation of any medal."